Contraception can stop someone from getting pregnant and, in some cases, can protect you from STIs.

 But there’s more to contraception than just preventing pregnancy.
 Some types have other benefits, such as helping with skin problems or managing heavy periods.
 Just because someone is using contraception doesn’t mean they’re having sex.

-Remember, only condoms and femidoms help protect you against STIs as well as pregnancy.
-This means we always recommend using a condom or femidom even if you are using another method of contraception.
+Remember, only condoms and internal condoms help protect you against STIs as well as pregnancy.
+This means we always recommend using a condom even if you are using another method of contraception.

 For more information, you can download both Wee Johnny’s Guide to Contraception and Wee Johnny’s Guide to Condoms, or check out the sections below to find out more about each method of contraception.